 - Cover with plastic wrap a towel, set on top of the warm oven, and let rise for 15-30 minutes or until the rolls have risen slightly and are almost touching – they won’t get as voluminous as gluten-containing rolls, but they will expand a bit.

-- Place rolls in prepared dish on the center rack of your oven and bake for 25-30 minutes or until tops are golden brown and the rolls have risen/expanded quite a bit.
+- Place rolls in the prepared dish on the center rack of your oven and bake for 25-30 minutes or until tops are golden brown and the rolls have risen/expanded quite a bit.

 - While the rolls bake, you can prepare a frosting/glaze (optional).
+Whisk together the ingredients for your glaze and set aside.